annaesvensson/yellow-install/README.md

 ## How to skip the installaton

 You can skip the installation at the [command line](https://github.com/annaesvensson/yellow-core).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php skip installation` followed by an option.
-The `small` option installs only the most important things for small websites, this is the same as the standard installation.
+The `small` option installs only the most important things for small websites, this is the same as the standard installation with the English language.
 The `medium` option installs also the help extension with the documentation.
 The `large` option installs all available extensions.

 ## Examples